First measurement of massive virtual photon emission from N* baryon resonances

-Further information on the nature of the timelike electromagnetic transitions in the \pimptonee\ reaction can be obtained from the angular distributions.
-A convenient parameterization of the differential cross sections $d^4 \sigma / d \Theta_{\gamma*} d M_{e^+ e^-} d \cos \Theta \, d \phi \propto \vert A \vert^2 $ is provided by the density matrix formalism \cite{Speranza17,Zetenyi20, Sarantsev18} with the relevant dependencies of the mod-squared amplitude at given value of \mee\ and polar angle ($\Theta_{\gamma*}$) of the virtual photon in the center-of-mass frame:
+Further information on the nature of the baryon timelike electromagnetic transitions in the \pimptonee\ reaction can be obtained from the angular distributions.
+A convenient parameterization of the differential cross sections $d^4 \sigma / d \Theta_{\gamma*} d M_{e^+ e^-} d \cos \Theta \, d \phi \propto \vert A \vert^2 $ is provided by the density matrix formalism \cite{Zetenyi20,Sarantsev18,Speranza17} with the relevant dependencies of the squared modulus $\vert A \vert^2$ of the amplitude at given value of \mee\ and polar angle ($\Theta_{\gamma*}$) of the virtual photon in the center-of-mass frame: